Global news and insight for corporate financial professionals

-Now part of enterprise software company Infor, GT Nexus leverages the benefits of the Cloud to provide a “global view” of the more than 100,000 users and 25,000 businesses that use its collaborative platform.
+Now part of enterprise software company Infor, GT Nexus leverages the benefits of the Cloud to provide a “global view” of the more than 100,000 users, 55,000 businesses, 32,000 suppliers and factories and 40+ financial institutions that use its collaborative platform.
 It purports to be the largest supply chain platform in the Cloud, fusing the physical and financial supply chains.
 The visibility of trade flows on its platform enables GT Nexus to provide “events-triggered financing” and “data-driven funding decisions,” so financing can be more readily extended to lower-tier suppliers.

 BEST PRESHIPMENT FINANCING SOLUTION

 The French bank’s 100%-owned Dublin subsidiary, Utexam, buys, holds and sells a variety of inventories for customers of BNP Paribas.
 It is one of the few banks in trade and SCF to boast such a specialized subsidiary, which buys companies’ finished and semifinished goods or raw materials when market pricing is more attractive or if they want to buy in bulk to achieve greater economies of scale.
 Inventory is purchased by Utexam and then sold back to the client on a “just-in-time” basis.
 Inventory can be stored by Utexam or at a third-party location.

 Citi continues to invest in its proprietary supplier-finance platform.
 Recent enhancements it has made to the platform include streamlining the supplier-onboarding process.
 Its supplier-finance programs have been running for more than 15 years.
 In North America, its programs encompass a wide range of industries including retail, aerospace, pharmaceuticals and food services.
 It has developed mobile applications for alerting suppliers about payments and invoice discount requests.